buda-base/blog/content/posts/20250818/index.en.md

 In the end, the changes needed were really small (just a few lines)...
 “The mountain labored and brought forth a mouse” as we would say in French...

 But that's not the end!
 The output is still in a pre-Unicode encoding and we now have to use the font to translate it into Unicode.
-Fortunately for the most part, the encoding is quite similar to the usual font encoding of the tools by Tony Duff, so the adaptation only took a few more hours.
+Fortunately for the most part, the encoding is quite similar to the usual font encoding of the tools by Tony Duff, so the adaptation was not too difficult.

+Unfortunately, the Tibetan characters used to represent Sanskrit words and mantras do not follow the usual encoding and a mapping will have to be produced for them...
+The scans will help that task a lot but that will be for another day.

+We hope our work was helpful and that the entirety of this precious publication can be extracted and made available in the future!